mcameriere/android-navigation-simple/README.md

 # android-navigation-simple

-A simple Android app with a navigagation graph and two destinations.
+A simple Android app with a navigation graph and two destinations.

-The two destinations are HomeFragment and MoreFragment.
+The two destinations are the fragments **HomeFragment** and **MoreFragment**.

 MoreFragment will receive an **integer** argument with name **someNumber** and default value **10**.